oblique-bit/oblique/CONTRIBUTING.md

 - A change includes its tests, mocks, documentation and schematics.
 - 1 commit concerns 1 scope (see below), if a commit spans multiple scopes, split it into several commits. **Exception**: changes that spans most of the library can be grouped together.
 In that case, there is no scope
 - no line of the commit message can be longer than 100 characters.
-- changes to the showcase should NEVER come with another type (see below) as **showcase**.
-All showcase changes of an issue should be squashed together
+- changes to one package should NEVER come with another package.

 ### Format